-For B2B SaaS businesses, these signals are immensely valuable.
+For B2B SaaS businesses, these Signals are immensely valuable.
 For example, reducing churn from 10% to 9% in a $10 million ARR business means that every customer is worth $17k more in lifetime value (500 customers, $20k annual contract value).
-And reducing churn in this example is saving just 5 customers a year.
+And reducing churn in this example is saving just five customers a year.

-Identifying, classifying and escalating customer signals to the right people at the right time empowers companies with information and insights to use to preempt issues before they spiral and seize revenue opportunities in time to improve the bottom line.
+Identifying, classifying, and escalating customer Signals to the right people at the right time empowers companies with information and insights to preempt issues before they spiral and seize revenue opportunities to improve the bottom line.

-Below are a few other examples of customer signals.
-This is not an exhaustive list and every company is going to have different variations on what is important.
-An interesting exercise is to sit down and list out the signals that your teams should be watching for.
-The output of this exercise can be used to improve operations, user experience, training workflows and more.
+Below are a few other examples of customer Signals.
+This is not an exhaustive list; every company will vary on what is important.
+An interesting exercise is to sit down and list out the Signals that your teams should be watching for.
+The output of this exercise can be used to improve operations, user experience, training workflows, and more.

 Most of us have given our customers the ability to communicate with us using a variety of channels.
 After all, we want to hear from them.
 This allows us to gauge their health, status, and likelihood of buying more of our products and services.

 Rapid advancements in technology, especially AI, are making it easier to help brands quickly and responsibly use data to understand customer behaviors and predict customer needs.
 When we have the ability to discover new patterns and insights in our data, we are better able to anticipate future decisions.
-In the end, harnessing customer signals present opportunities—and incentives—to deliver better service and find new ways to grow.
+In the end, harnessing customer Signals presents opportunities—and incentives—to deliver better service and find new ways to grow.

 Sturdy as an AI platform that unites all user language and converts it to data so that other people, teams and products can leverage that data.
 For example, when a user says, “Hey, when is our renewal date?” in an email to the accounting team (or through any other channel), Sturdy will flag it and then help you get it to the right person.